 Entire libraries could be written on the Pennsylvania Railroad ranging from its history to the different businesses it owned, far, far too much to cover here which is a mere brief history of the railroad.
-The Pennsy was an institution to the City of Philadelphia and State of Pennsylvania.
-For over 100 years the keystone represented the PRR as much as it did the State of Pennsylvania itself.
+The Pennsy was an institution to Philadelphia and Pennsylvania.
+For over 100 years the keystone represented the PRR as much as it did the state itself.
+It was born in Harrisburg when the legislature sought a more efficient transportation artery to protect its most important port, Philadelphia.
+It also enjoyed strong financial backing as law makers and business leaders sought to ward off competitors, notably the up and coming Baltimore & Ohio.
 The Pennsylvania Railroad is remembered for many things with two of the railroad's most lasting achievements its grand monument to New York City, Pennsylvania Station and its legendary passenger train, the Broadway Limited.